 What are the Disadvantages of Engineered Wood?

 Working with this stock may mean having to use PPE (Personal Protective Equipment).
-This might include respirators when sawing to avoid inhaling any toxins.
+This might include a woodworking respirator when sawing to avoid inhaling any toxins.
 To find out if this is the situation, always refer to the MSDS (Material Safety Data Sheet).

 In a number of cases, more energy is expended in the manufacturing process than would be in producing traditional stock.
 Remember that production consumes much less energy than making concrete or steel, so it follows that the projects total material list should be considered.